Consensys/tessera/config/README.md

 ```

 ### Peers
-A list of urls where tessera can commuicate with other nodes rolled out as part of the same cluster.
-Peer info is regsietered between nodes during runtime, but at least 1 url must be provided so the node being configured can take part in the dialogue.
+A list of urls where tessera can communicate with other nodes rolled out as part of the same cluster.
+Peer info is registered between nodes during runtime, but at least 1 url must be provided so the node being configured can take part in the dialogue.
 ```
 "peer" : [
 {